What is it?

 Reticulum aims to require as little coordination and trust as possible.
 In fact, the only “coordination” required is to know how to get connected to a Reticulum network.
 Since Reticulum is medium agnostic, this could be whatever is best suited to the situation.
 In some cases, this might be 1200 baud packet radio links over VHF frequencies, in other cases it might be a microwave network using off-the-shelf radios.
 At the time of release of this document, the recommended setup is using cheap LoRa radio modules with an open source firmware (see the chapter Reference System Setup), connected to a small computer like a Raspberry Pi.
 The reference setup provides a channel capacity of 4.8 Kbps, and a usable direct node-to-node range of around 15 kilometers (indefinitely extendable by using multiple hops).

 The current reference implementation of Reticulum is written in Python, and can be imported into any program to allow it to communicate over a Reticulum network.
 The API is very simple to use, and has been designed to allow even beginner programmers to build applications using the Reticulum stack.

 Furthermore, Reticulum comes with a few basic communication utilities, such as messaging and network diagnostics provided.
 These make it easier to get started, either as a user of the network or as a developer.

 Many countries ban the use of encryption when operating under an amateur radio license.
 Reticulum offers several encryptionless modes, while still using cryptographic principles for station verification, link establishment, data integrity verification, acknowledgements and routing.
 It is therefore perfectly possible to include Reticulum in amateur radio use, even if your country bans encryption.

-The first release of Reticulum will be in June 2018.
+The first alpha release of Reticulum will be in early 2019.
 The entire project is open source.